The Journey

 Roads were unpaved.
 Public transport requires changing buses.
 I chose the bicycle.

-For four months, I cycled fifteen miles each way, every day, to practice typing for one hour.
+For four months, I cycled 15 miles each way every day to practice typing for 1 hour.
 The distance was long, but the commitment was longer.

 The First Lesson: ASDF